Verizon HP Mini 1000 to run $199 on a two-year contract at launch

 byNilay Patel||May 11th 2009 at 7:43pmMay 11th 2009 7:43 pm

 Yep, it looks like Verizon's subsidized HP Mini 1000 will indeed launch on May 17th -- and if these leaked screenshots are any indication, launch pricing will be set at $199 after a $50 rebate two-year contract and $299 after rebate for a one-year commitment.
 (The prices are marked "at launch ONLY" so we're guessing they'll go up sometime after.)
 As for specs, it's nothing special, just a 80GB Atom machine with 1GB of RAM and a WWAN card, so really, we'd much rather take the subsidy on a USB 3G stick and spread the mobile broadband love to all our machines than be stuck with an underpowered netbook, but hey -- it's your call.
 One more pic after the break.

-*Verizon is currently in the process of acquiring AOL, Engadget's parent company.
+*Verizon has acquired AOL, Engadget's parent company.
 However, Engadget maintains full editorial control, and Verizon will have to pry it from our cold, dead hands.